itsschwer/disqordle/README.md

-# Wordle/Quordle Discord Formatter
+# disqordle
-Copy Wordle and Quordle results formatted in a Discord-friendly, Dordle-like manner.
+Format Wordle and Quordle results in a Discord-friendly, Dordle-like manner.